 - Season the scallops lightly with salt.
 Then carefully and quickly add the scallops to the fry pan.
 Do them individually starting at 12 o’clock and working around the outside of the pan.

 - Cook the scallops for 90 seconds on one side.

 - Turn the heat off under the pan and add the butter.

 - Use tongs to gently turn each scallop over into the sizzling butter, again starting at 12 o’clock and working around in the same order you added the scallops. (see note 3)

-- Once the butter has stopped sizzling, give the pasta a stir and add more cooking water if needed, then serve the pasta with 3 scallops on top.
+- Once the butter has stopped sizzling, give the pasta a stir, add in the remaining bacon, adding more cooking water if needed, then serve the pasta with 3 scallops on top.

-- Add lemon zest to the top and a small spritz of lemon zest.
+- Add lemon zest to the top and a small spritz of lemon juice.

 - Garnish with fresh herbs and black pepper then serve immediately.